 Even as a budding discipline, sales enablement has evolved quite a bit in just the past few years.
 Keeping up with that change – and ensuring your strategy is geared toward long-term success – is no easy feat.

-Read on for 6 fascinating statistics that help illustrate the state of sales enablement and effectiveness in 2018.
+Read on for 6 fascinating sales enablement statistics that help illustrate the state of the practice in 2018.
 (All research attributed to the SMA unless otherwise noted.)

 The Stat: Firms that were “laggards” in adopting sales technology saw their sales goal achievement drop 12% from last year.